 General Reference Collection

-More than 500 books dealing primarily with Lower Merion history, people, events, schools, churches, government and businesses.
+Of course, we do have lots of books, here more than 650 that deal primarily with Lower Merion history, people, events, schools, churches, government and businesses.
 This collection is shelved by Dewey Classification.

 Lower Merion Literary Company Collection

 Starting in 1842, more than 1400 books were collected for the use of students and public at the Lower Merion Academy.
 This township-wide library was established by individuals who donated their own books.
 To this core Quaker collection, other titles were selected to give the library an uncensored window on the world.
 This collection is housed in the Archive Room and is shelved by accession number.
 Each book has been carefully protected by a hand-stitched, brown bookbinder’s cloth cover with a distinctive book plate on the inside.